+Your campaign must obtain and keep itemized deposit slips for all deposits.
+If you receive cash contributions, your itemized deposit slips must separate amounts deposited in cash from amounts deposited by check and money order.
 Itemized deposit slips can be a printed receipt from the bank teller or ATM separating cash deposits from check and money order deposits.
 It can also be a copy of the handwritten deposit slip with cash deposits on different deposit slips than check/money order deposits.
 If the printed receipt is not itemized, attach the copy of the handwritten depost slip to the printed bank receipt.
+For mobile deposits, the itemized deposit slip can be electronic if the deposit slip or other bank documentation states that it was a mobile deposit of checks only.